 – William Eggleston

-William Eggleston made color photography what it is.
-Well, not literally; he didn’t invent color photography after all.
-He is, however, frequently credited as being the father of the form (and that’s not hyperbole).
-Eggleston was one of the first major players to treat the candid, color photograph as a legitimate, consumable fine art form—a thing that could transcend, with some finality, the family snapshot and become an object worthy of coveting.
+William Eggleston made color photography what it is and is frequently credited as being the father of the form.
+In the late ’60s and early ’70s, he was one of the first major players to treat the candid, color photograph as a legitimate fine art object —a thing that could transcend, with some finality, the family snapshot and become an object worthy of coveting.
 Eggleston’s 1976 show at the MOMA pushed color photography into the forefront of the contemporary age.

 Well, part of what makes any photograph special nowadays is nerve—the nerve to get in a stranger’s face or the nerve to sell an Instagram screenshot for a hundred grand at Frieze Art Fair (Hi, Richard Prince.).
 In the contemporary art world, we as viewers are frequently numb to audacity, because it is so often part and parcel of the current moment we’re in.
 But Eggleston was doing something a bit more complex than that.
 He considers “Greenwood, Mississippi, 1973,” “The Red Ceiling,” to be one of his best works.
 “The Red Ceiling is so powerful,” Eggleston once said, “that in fact, I’ve never seen it reproduced on the page to my satisfaction.
 When you look at the dye it is like red blood that’s wet on the wall.”